pcm32/cm2017/tutorial.md

 ## PhenoMeNal Public instance/deployed demo

-Duration: 20 minutes (running 1:25)
+Duration: 25 minutes (running 1:25)

+- Show how to get an account on the public instance.
+- Show how to build the fluxomics workflow.
-- Show how to execute the Fluxomics workflow on the public instance or a deployed instance, as done during the SAB/stakeholder meeting.
+- Show how to execute the Fluxomics workflow (following the [tutorial](https://github.com/phnmnl/phenomenal-h2020/wiki/fluxomics-workflow)) on the public instance or a deployed instance, as done during the SAB/stakeholder meeting.
-- Possibly showing the video instead of presenting directly, and then showing the interactivity of the visualization.

 ## Closing remarks